Technologicat/unpythonic/macro_extras/README.md

 *Added in v0.14.0.*

 When a function whose definition (``def`` or ``lambda``) is lexically inside a ``with envify`` block is entered, it copies references to its arguments into an unpythonic ``env``.
 At macro expansion time, all references to the formal parameters are redirected to that environment.
-This allows overwriting formal parameter names from an expression position.
+This allows rebinding, from an expression position, names that were originally the formal parameters.

 Wherever could *that* be useful?
 For an illustrative caricature, consider [PG's accumulator puzzle](http://paulgraham.com/icad.html).
 The modern pythonic solution: